GenURL: A General Framework for Unsupervised Representation Learning: Related Work

-\paragraph{Knowledge distillation.} The goal of knowledge distillation (KD)~\cite{nips2014kd} aims to transfer knowledge from pre-trained teacher models to a smaller student model.
-There are mainly three categories of existing KD methods: response-based~\cite{nips2014kd, cvpr2018dml,cvpr2020noisy}, feature-based~\cite{iclr2017attkd} and relation-based~\cite{cvpr2017gift, eccv2018pkt,cvpr2019rkd, iccv2019sp,iclr2021seed} KD.
-The response-based and feature-based KD require labels to utilize intermediate-level supervision from the teacher model.
-Relation-based KD explores the relationships between different layers or data sample pairs which can work without supervision and extend to self-supervised settings~\cite{eccv2020SSKD, iclr2020CRD, iclr2021seed}.
-We regard the KD task as a special type of DR task which embeds \textit{well-defined} high-dimensional latent spaces from teacher models into the low-dimensional student in unsupervised settings.
+\paragraph{Knowledge Distillation} KD was first proposed by \cite{nips2014kd}, which aims to transfer knowledge from trained neural networks to a smaller one without losing too much generalization power.
+There are three types of existing KD methods: response-based~\cite{nips2014kd, cvpr2018dml, cvpr2020noisy} and feature-based~\cite{iclr2017attkd} methods require labels to utilize intermediate-level supervision from the teacher model.
+Relation-based KD~\cite{cvpr2017gift, eccv2018pkt, cvpr2019rkd, iccv2019sp, iclr2021seed} methods explore the relationships between different layers or data sample pairs which can work without supervision and extend to self-supervised settings~\cite{eccv2020SSKD, iclr2020CRD, iclr2021seed}.
+However, The performance of replicating the teacher model alone is unsatisfactory, and considering both the data structure and the a priori assumptions is a critical step in improving the efficiency of transfer learning.
+Our method handles the KD task as a special type of DR task without label supervision.